 If you have been injured by a driver who was texting while driving, an accident lawyer at Brian & Brian at Pistotnik Law may be able to help.
 Our attorneys can subpoena phone records to determine whether a driver was texting or talking at the time of the crash.
 Establishing that the other driver was driving negligently lets you pursue fair compensation in a legal claim or car insurance claim.
 By doing this, you can ensure that the other driver is held responsible for their reckless behavior.

 Brian & Brian at Pistotnik Law attorneys are very skilled in this area of work and will fight to get you what you deserve.
-Our attorneys will evaluate all the evidence to ensure that your legal rights are protected.
+Our attorneys will evaluate all the evidence to protect your legal rights.
 Our firm believes that those injured in a car accident in which they were not at fault should be compensated to the full extent possible.
-We work hard to determine all of your losses that can be attributed to the car wreck, and we will not advise accepting a settlement that does not adequately compensate such losses.
+We work hard to determine all of your losses that can be attributed to the car wreck, and we will not advise accepting a settlement that does not adequately compensate for such losses.
 Our attorneys will take a car accident case to trial if settlement negotiations are not fair.
+Contact us today by calling 316-689-8035 or send us a message to learn more.